AlexBlandin/PYTDL/README.md

 ### Output Templates

 The output templates and yt-dlp settings can also be modified under the `[template]` table.
 This is usually via `[template.default]`, which applies to all downloads.
+See `src/templates.toml` for what this is initialised to before a `config.toml` is loaded.

 Some websites will override `[template.default]`:
 - `[template.twitch]` for `twitch.tv` and similar livestream platforms (timestamped videos in `~/Streams/<streamer>/`)